^

 You see, in order for these numbers to be meaningful, we need to work out how in-game space translates to real-world measurements.
 Unfortunately, Fallout 4 has an inaccurate map!
 There is no single measurement that was used for all locations!

-...8694 metres squared, or 93,581 square ft.
-Is that right?
-The original Fenway park, like the area of the block and the stands and the building, that's apparently 365,000 square feet (or 33,900 square meters).
-I was thinking that it was too much, but now it's sounding possible.
+A bit of very clumsy maths tells me the field is...
+(94.5m x 92m = 8694 metres squared, or 93,581 square ft)!
+The original Fenway park, like the area of the block and the stands and the building, that's apparently 365,000 square feet (or 33,900 square meters), so it's very possible.

 Which I can't do.